 Recommended antenna if you live in a far suburb or rural area:

 This powerful antenna has a range of 70+ miles and can be installed inside, outside or in the attic.
 It has UHF and VHF multi-directional elements designed to deliver reception in remote areas.

-If you have an external hard drive sitting at home collecting dust, consider these options as cheaper alternatives.
-Simply connect your antenna and portable hard drive to these Tablo DVR devices and you’re ready to go.
+If you have an external hard drive sitting at home collecting dust, consider adding it to your Tablo set up to record even more shows.
+Simply connect your antenna and portable hard drive to a Tablo device and you’re ready to go.

-If you need to purchase a portable hard drive, we recommend USB-connected portable hard drives (USB 2.0 or 3.0, 1 TB to 8 TB in size).
-These are the ones we recommend: WD 1TB Elements Portable External Hard Drive and the WD 2TB Elements Portable External Hard Drive.
+If you want to purchase a portable hard drive for more recording capacity, Tablo recommends USB-connected portable hard drives (USB 2.0 or 3.0, 1 TB to 8 TB in size).
+These are the ones their team recommends: WD 1TB Elements Portable External Hard Drive and the WD 2TB Elements Portable External Hard Drive.